The Redmond Spokesman

 The Redmond Spokesman is a weekly newspaper published in Redmond, Oregon, United States.
 It serves the city of Redmond and neighboring communities in northern Deschutes County, focusing on local news and events.
-It has a circulation of about 4,300.
 The Spokesman was founded in 1910 by Henry H. Palmer.
-Today, the paper is owned by EO Media Group.
+Since 2019, the paper has been owned by EO Media Group.

 Audience

 The Spokesman is a weekly newspaper that serves the city of Redmond and northern Deschutes County.
 It is published every Tuesday.
 It is a community newspaper that primarily covers local area news, sports, business, and events.
 Most of its advertising is local as well.
-As of 2010, The Spokesman had a circulation of approximately 4,300.
 The paper maintains an online presence through redmondspokesman.com, a website that has feature articles, local announcements, a current events calendar, and obituaries.